begedin/bego/content/posts/2018-06-21/index.md

 Ideally, at some point Cypress will know to wait for outgoing Fetch API requests to and we can just remove this complexity.

-# Setting up Cypress to use Ecto sandbox mode with a JSON API app
+# Cypress with a Phoenix JSON API backend and a React REST frontend

 Really, the approach here is near identical to the GraphQL approach, except, if the network layer of the app uses XHR instead of Fetch, we don't need to maintain a fetch counter and tests will wait properly by default.